ome/omero_search_engine/docs/configuration/configuration_installtion.rst

     * The configuration file template ({path/to/project}/configurations/app_config.yml) is distributed with the code and automatically copied to the user home folder when it runs for the first time.
     * The user should edit this file and provide the required attributes.

-There is a need to create the ELasticsearch inches and insert the data to them to be able to use the application.
+There is a need to create the ELasticsearch indices and insert the data to them to be able to use the application.

 * This process is done right now using some methods inside manage.py
     * The data is extracted from the IDR/Omero database using some SQL queries ({path/to/project}/omero_search_engine/search_engine/cache_functions/elasticsearch/sql_to_csv.py)